Frequently Asked Questions

 How specific are your recommendations?

 We make specific recommendations on mutual funds, exchange traded funds, stocks, and bonds and identify specific securities and amounts to buy or sell.
 We want to make it as easy as possible for clients to implement our recommendations and to do that without error.
 That requires specific recommendations and specific instructions and as much help from us as might be needed by anyone.
-For clients who are not comfortable executing investment recommendations, we are happy to execute those transactions on their behalf with their written or email approvals for recommended transactions.
+For clients who are not comfortable executing investment recommendations, we are able to execute those transactions on their behalf with their written or email approvals for recommended transactions except for outside employer plans where we do not have access to the accounts.

 How does your advising work?

 We monitor client portfolios each month in terms of returns compared to benchmark averages.
 Our software updates all client portfolio and efficient frontier positions daily.
-We rebalance client portfolios whenever clients add or withdraw funds from their accounts.
+We provide investment recommendations whenever clients add or withdraw funds from their accounts.
 All client portfolios are rebalanced each year.
 This is part of our regular service for no additional fee.

 Can you help with other financial questions outside of investments?

-We also provide assistance with tax issues, 529 plans, mortgages, refinancing, auto loans, Roth IRA conversions, 401(k) rollovers, executive incentive plans, deferred compensation plans, stock options, long-term care insurance needs, Social Security, and financial planning in general.
+We also provide assistance with tax issues, 529 plans, mortgages, refinancing, Roth IRA conversions, 401(k) rollovers, executive incentive plans, deferred compensation plans, stock options, general advice on long-term care insurance needs, Social Security, and financial planning in general.

 We routinely receive financial questions from clients.
 Our clients feel free to e-mail or call us with these questions.